-Rectangular grids ignoring the spherical geometry are defined with $jphgr\mesh = 2$ , 3, 5.
-The domain is either a f-plane ( $jphgr\mesh = 2$ , Coriolis factor is constant) or a beta-plane ( $jphgr\mesh = 3$ , the Coriolis factor is linear in the j-direction).
-The grid size is uniform in each direction, and given in meters by the parameters $ppel\m$ and $ppe2\m$ respectively.
-The zonal grid coordinate (glam. arrays) is in kilometers, starting at zero with the first T point.
-The meridional coordinate (gphi. arrays) is in kilometers, and the second T-point corresponds to coordinate gphit=0.
+Rectangular grids ignoring the spherical geometry are defined with $jphgr_mesh = 2$, 3, 5.
+The domain is either an f-plane ($jphgr_mesh = 2$, Coriolis factor is constant) or a beta-plane ($jphgr_mesh = 3$, the Coriolis factor is linear in the j-direction).
+The grid size is uniform in meter in each direction, and given by the parameters $ppel_m$ and $ppe2_m$ respectively.
+The zonal grid coordinate (glam arrays) is in kilometers, starting at zero with the first T-point.
+The meridional coordinate (gphit = 0.
 The input parameter ppglam0 is ignored. ppgphi0 is used to set the reference latitude for computation of the Coriolis parameter.
 In the case of the beta plane, ppgphi0 corresponds to the center of the domain.
-Finally, the special case $jphgr\mesh$ =5 corresponds to a beta plane in a rotated domain for the GYRE configuration representing a classical mid-latitude double gyre system.
-The rotation allows to maximize the jet length relative to the gyre areas (and the number of grid points).
+Finally, the special case $jphgr_mesh=5$ corresponds to a beta plane in a rotated domain for the GYRE configuration, representing a classical mid-latitude double gyre system.
+The rotation allows us to maximize the jet length relative to the gyre areas (and the number of grid points).